SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 These extensions would move the system from a research-focused clinical NLP pipeline toward a more robust, generalisable, and operationally maintainable extraction service.

 ##
-## 18.2 Validation and Model Improvements
+## 18.2 Validation & Model Improvements

 The most important technical extension is to replace the current uniform validation strategy with entity-specific validation policies.